rafifrzd/HR-Data-EDA-Python/README.md

 # HR-Data-EDA-using-Python
-An EDA Project for Human Resources data from IBM.
+An EDA Project for Human Resources data from IBM -> description coming very soon.